 He held Mike in his arms while he bled and jerked, whispering, "Stay here, man.
 Come on.
 Stay with me."
-When Mike opened his mouth to speak, Frank leant in close and heard his friend say "I'm a tell Mama."
+When Mike opened his mouth to speak, Frank leaned in close and heard his friend say "I'm a tell Mama."
 Later when Stuff asked what he said, Frank lied.
 "He said see ya later."
 By the time medics got there, the urine on Mike's pants had frozen.
 It changed him.
-What died was more than a friend it was his memory.
-It was not only the sharing of women and Lucky Strikes; they were Lotus boys who had known each other before they were toilet trained; escaped Texas the same way, smelling the same smoke from houses torched with unbelievable malignance.
-As children they had cchased after straying cows, made themselves a ball park in the woods, fumbled their way into sex.
+What died in his arms gave a grotesque life to memory.
+The sharing of Lucky Strikes and girls; they were Lotus boys who had known each other before they were toilet trained, escaped Texas the same way, smelling the same smoke from houses torched with unbelievable malignance.
+As children the had chased after straying cows, made themselves a ball park in the woods, fumbled their way into sex.
 Argued, fought, laughed, mocked and loved one another without ever having to say so.
 Frank had not been brave before.
-He did what he was told and what was necessary.
+He had simply done what he was told and what was necessary.
 Now he was reckless, lunatic, firing, dodging the scattered parts of men.
-The begging, the howling for help he could not hear clearly until a tk plane dropped its load on the enemies' nest.
+The begging, the howling for help he could not hear clearly until a C 51 dropped its load on the enemies' nest.
 In the post blast silence the screams wafted as though from a pen of lambs smelling their blood-soaked future.
 Now he was brave, whatever that meant.
-There were not enough dead gooks or chinks in the world to satisfy him.
-And that was before Red was pulverized and all of Stuff's blood emptied out from his blown away arm.
+There were not the copper enough dead gooks or chinks in the world to satisfy him.
+And that after was before Red was pulverized and all of Stuff's blood emptied out from his blown away arm.
 There was too little left of Red to warrant a stretcher.
-Frank mushed through the remains to find his tags and a boot.
-Stuff got a stretcher, though, lay on it and died before the agony got to his brain.
+Frank mushed through the remains to find his had gotten whole to himself died on it before the agony got to his brain.
+When the grave crew got there But before that, before the deaths I his friends he had witnessed wither one.
+The scavenger child witnessed an marge, smiling then saying your your before the guard blen her head off. \ Frank wasted there, oblivious of -fire, after the medics left and the grave crew arrived.
 9. HER EYES.
 FLAT, WAITING, ALWAYS WAITING.
 NOT PATIENT, NOT HOPELESS, BUT SUSPENDED.
 CEE.
 YCIDRA.
 MY SISTER.
 NOW MY ONLY FAMILY.
 A SHADOW FOR MOST OF MY LIFE, A PRESENCE MARKING ITS OWN ABSENCE, OR MAYBE MINE.
 WHO AM I WITHOUT HER-THAT UNDERFED GIRL WITH THE WAITING EYES?
 HOW SHE TREMBLED WHEN WE HID FROM THE SHOVELS.
 I COVERED HER FACE, HER EYES, HOPING SHE HAD NOT SEEN THE FOOT POKING OUT OF THE GRAVE.

 MY SISTER.
-MY HISTORY.
+MY STORY.